 - Stir in the beef stock, vinegar, sugar, cumin, oregano, chili powder, salt, coriander, allspice, cinnamon, and black pepper.
 Add the browned short ribs and guajillo chili.

-- Turn the pot on Manual, High Pressure for 42 minutes and let it do a natural pressure release for 15 minutes.
+- Turn the pot on Manual, High Pressure for 42 minutes.
+Once it’s done cooking, let it do a natural pressure release for 15 minutes.
 After that, carefully release the pressure and then open the pot.

 - Use thongs to remove the meat, let it cool slightly, and then pull it off the bone and shred it.
 Drizzle a bit of the cooking liquid on the meat for flavor and to help keep it moist.

-- For the pineapple salsa, stir together all ingredients, and then cover and refrigerate until ready to serve.
+- Stir together all ingredients.
+Cover and refrigerate until ready to serve.

-- To assemble, top each tostada with shredded meat, pineapple salsa, a sprinkle of Cotija, a dollop of chipotle sour cream, and a few slices of red onion.
-Serve.
+- Top each tostada with shredded meat, pineapple salsa, a sprinkle of Cotija, a dollop of chipotle cream, a few slices of red onion, and fresh cilantro leaves.